-Insulin can't be taken orally to lower blood sugar because stomach enzymes interfere with insulin's action.
-Therefore, it must be given either through injections or an insulin pump.
+Insulin can't be taken orally to lower blood sugar because stomach enzymes will break down the insulin, preventing its action.
+You'll need to receive it either through injections or an insulin pump.

 Injections.
 You can use a fine needle and syringe or an insulin pen to inject insulin under your skin.
-Insulin pens look similar to ink pens, and are available in disposable or refillable varieties.
-Needles are available in a variety of sizes, so you can find one that's most comfortable for you.
+Insulin pens look similar to ink pens and are available in disposable or refillable varieties.

 If you choose injections, you'll likely need a mixture of insulin types to use throughout the day and night.
-Multiple daily injections that include a combination of a long-acting insulin, such as Lantus or Levemir combined with a rapid-acting insulin, such as Apidra, Humolog or Novolog, more closely mimic the body's normal use of insulin than older insulin regimens that only required one or two shots a day.
-Three or more insulin injections a day has been shown to improve blood sugar levels.
+Multiple daily injections that include a combination of a long-acting insulin combined with a rapid-acting insulin more closely mimic the body's normal use of insulin than do older insulin regimens that only required one or two shots a day.
+A regimen of three or more insulin injections a day has been shown to improve blood sugar levels.

-An insulin pump — a device about the size of a cellphone worn on the outside of your body.
+An insulin pump.
+You wear this device, which is about the size of a cellphone, on the outside of your body.
 A tube connects a reservoir of insulin to a catheter that's inserted under the skin of your abdomen.
-This type of pump can be worn in a variety of ways, such as on your waistband, in your pocket, or with specially designed pump belts.
+This type of pump can be worn in a variety of ways, such as on your waistband, in your pocket or with specially designed pump belts.